Tuition, Special Fees, and Costs

 A student on leave of absence has the right to return to the School to complete the requirements for the degree at the date the leave expires, provided that: (1) the student notified the School, in writing, by the date specified in the original letter granting the leave, of the intention to return; (2) the student has complied with any written conditions of the leave by the time the leave has expired; and (3) in the case of a medical leave, a medical statement has been provided in accordance with the above terms, and the division chair, program/specialty director, and associate dean of student affairs have determined that the student is eligible to return.
 A student who, for any reason, does not enroll at the termination of the leave shall be determined to have terminated association with the School, and will be ineligible to return.

-Notification of withdrawal will be made to the associate dean of student affairs, who will in turn notify the YSN Financial Aid Office and the YSN registrar.
+Upon receipt of the withdrawal form from the student or the official letter of withdrawal from the program or specialty director, the associate dean of student affairs will notify the YSN Financial Aid Office and the YSN registrar.
 Tuition charges will be adjusted as specified in Refund and Rebate, in the chapter General Information.

 U.S. Military Leave Readmissions Policy